Basic Concept

 Training

-When welcoming outside directors and outside corporate auditors to the Company, we provide them with training to acquire the necessary information on the industry to which they belong, the Company's history, business summary, financial information, and so forth, including a tour of the Company.
-In order to acquire the knowledge and information necessary to fulfill their expected roles and responsibilities, directors and corporate auditors participate in outside seminars, external organizations, and exchange meetings with other companies.
-Expense for such training is borne by the Company in accordance with internal regulations upon the request of Directors and Corporate Auditors.
+When welcoming Outside Directors to the Company, we provide them with training to acquire the necessary information on the industry to which they belong, the Company’s history, business summary, financial information, and so forth, including a tour of the Company.
+In order to acquire the knowledge and information necessary to fulfill their expected roles and responsibilities, Directors participate in outside seminars, external organizations, and exchange meetings with other companies.
+Expense for such training is borne by the Company in accordance with internal regulations upon the request of Directors.

-- The Sustainability Committee, consisting of directors, corporate auditors, employees, and compliance officers, has been established to improve and enhance the risk management system.
+- The Sustainability Committee, consisting of Directors, employees, and compliance officers, has been established to improve and enhance the risk management system.

 - The Sustainability Committee determines who will be responsible for the execution and management of each important risk item, which is determined based on the results of risk assessment by the Sustainability Committee, and determines and implements response policies based on the Risk Management Policy (including the Crisis Management Policy).